List of Drug Rehabs with Partial Hospitalization Programs in California

-Here is a list of the different partial hospitalization programs (PHP)/Intensive day programs (IDP) offered in California.
-The list can be incomplete so please do not hesitate to contact one of our treatment specialists at 1-800-304-2219.
+Below is a list of the different partial hospitalization treatments in California.
+Each listing provides information on the types of services provided and the payment options available.
+You can also find accreditations and certifications to help you determine if the treatment is trusted and meets your needs.
+The list can be incomplete so please do not hesitate to contact a treatment specialist at 1-800-304-2219.

 Address of the center

 Addicted.org's team of addiction professionals has over 100 years of combined experience in the field of substance use and addiction recovery.
 They use this experience when assessing each service listed in our directory.
 If you have any questions, comments, or concerns regarding any of the listings in our directory, you can contact the team directly at [email protected].
 We will utilize your feedback to make any necessary updates to our list of services.

 A partial hospitalization program is a substance abuse treatment level of care that’s a step above outpatient but a step down from inpatient treatment.
 The patient sleeps at home in a partial hospitalization program, much like in an outpatient program.
 But they are there longer, and the schedule is more intensive than outpatient treatment.
 For example, partial hospitalization programs are scheduled for 5 to 7 days a week, whereas outpatient services are usually only a few days per week.

 Partial hospitalization programs are appropriate when the patient doesn’t quite need the level of care provided by an inpatient program but may not find enough support from outpatient care.
 Partial hospitalization allows access to services that outpatient programs may not offer, such as medical care and detox management.
 If someone may need these services but doesn’t need 24-hour care to prevent relapse or manage symptoms, they may be a good candidate for partial hospitalization.